JeSappelleRoot/HowTo-OwnTrack/README.md

 ## Automatic launch of the recorder

-Use `systemctl enable ot-recorder.service` command to allow `ot-recorder` to be launched at the startup of your server
+Use `systemctl enable ot-recorder.service` command to allow `ot-recorder` to be launched at the startup of your server.
+Then, launch `systemctl start ot-recorder.service` to finally launch OwnTracks recorder

 # Setting up a reverse proxy with Nginx